How to Store Fruits and Vegetables from the Garden

 Apples and pears can sit in a bowl in your kitchen at room temperature for several weeks.
 So can citrus fruits and onions.

 Tomatoes should NEVER be refrigerated.
-It ruins the flavor of them.
+It ruins their flavor.
 They can sit on your counter for several days or be dehydrated or frozen.
 Click here to see how to make and freeze your own amazingly wonderful tomato sauce.
 Click here to see how to make your own healthy rotel.

 Bananas, of course, should never be refrigerated either and last for a few days at room temperature.